 If you type “What is the weather” or “Who was Milton Freedman,” you get a direct answer.
-Insight engines use a combination of NLP and other techniques to not just provide search results but actual answers.
+Insight engines use a combination of NLP and other techniques to search results AND actual answers.

 Question answering technology is useful for everything from giving employees answers in an enterprise search application (like smart snippets) to handling support requests.

-However, not all questions are just a question and an answer.
+However, not all questions are merely a question and an answer.
 These days chatbots can answer questions that have “branches” or need more context.

-The world is moving to the public cloud quickly, but not everything lives there yet, and some information requires more careful handling.
-An insight engine is only truly useful if it can handle data from both public and private clouds.
+The world is moving to the public cloud.
+But not everything lives there yet, and some information requires more careful handling.
+An insight engine is only useful if it can handle data from both public and private clouds.

 Being responsive to user requests and giving them what they want, is the base level of search.
 Insight engines go much further: suggesting what other content will be helpful to them – despite not being asked.
 We call those “recommendations” – and anticipate what visitors will need next.

-Understanding the context of what people are searching for, what they have already done, and what others like them have already found useful, provides the basis for personalizing relevant results and recommendations that meet their immediate needs, and guide them to what they are going to need next — all delivered automatically using specific machine learning models for each purpose.
+Doing this provides the basis for personalizing relevant results and recommendations that meet their immediate needs, and guides them to what they are going to need next.
+This is all delivered using specific machine learning models for each purpose.

 You also need analytics that provide actionable insight into what your users are searching for.
 This tells you what they’re finding, as well as what’s working and what’s not – which queries are resulting in content gaps?
 Which turns them into content opportunities for you.

-However, simple configuration and administration is also a security feature.
+Simple configuration and administration are also security features.
 While bugs can happen in any software, a quick perusal of the news reveals that many if not most major security breaches have had something to do with poor configuration and how hard it is to administer the software.

 While full-text search is at the core, as you can tell, an insight engine contains a lot more than just a search engine.
-While these 12 features are essential aspects of any insight engine, Coveo goes much further.
+These 12 features might be essential aspects of any insight engine, but Coveo goes much further.

 1-Gartner, Magic Quadrant for Insight Engines, Stephen Emmott, Anthony Mullen, 17 March 2021.